What kind of lung function tests are there and what do they involve?

 Whole-body lung function test: Plethysmography

 You don't need to breathe as hard as you can for this measurement.
 Normal, calm breathing is enough.
 This procedure takes a few minutes and is slightly more elaborate than spirometry.
-Since the measurements rely less on the active participation of the person being examined, it is suitable for young children too.
+Because the measurements rely less on the active participation of the person being examined, it is suitable for young children too.

 • Lung diffusion capacity test: This test is used to check the exchange of oxygen and carbon dioxide between the lungs and the bloodstream.
-During the test you inhale specially prepared air that contains a safe amount of carbon monoxide (CO).
+During the test, you inhale specially prepared air that contains a safe amount of carbon monoxide (CO).
 It is possible to tell how well oxygen and carbon dioxide are exchanged based on the amount of CO you exhale.
 Pulmonary fibrosis, for example, makes this exchange less effective.

 What is peak flow and how is it measured?